-- The Penn Museum is offering a refund to anybody who had already purchased tickets.
+- The Penn Museum is offered a refund to anybody who had already purchased tickets.
 A scaled down exhibit is still being displayed, but it’s free.

 - If issues aren’t resolved and the exhibit never happens, both the Bowers Museum and the Houston Museum will have to fork over an extra $27,500 to cover the exhibit’s travel costs no longer shared by the Penn Museum.
 (LATimes)

 If you happen to be near the Penn Museum, I hope you’ll show your support and still stop by for a visit.
-Like I said, it’s possible that the exhibit will still happen, so keep an eye on their website or their Twitter feed.
+Like I said, it’s possible that the exhibit will still happen, so keep an eye on the Penn Museium website.